cast-org/figuration/site/4.0/content/reboot.md

 ## Pointers On Buttons

 Reboot includes an enhancement for `role="button"` to change the default cursor to `pointer`.
 Add this attribute to elements to help indicate elements are interactive.
-This role isn't necessary for `<button>` elements, which gets it's own `cursor` change.
+This role isn't necessary for `<button>` elements, which get their own `cursor` change.

 {% capture example %}
-<span role="button">Non-button element button</span>
+<span role="button" tabindex="0">Non-button element button</span>
 {% endcapture %}
 {% renderExample example %}